 However it was in the 19th century that mining reached its zenith, before foreign competition depressed the price of copper, and later tin, to a level that made Cornish ore unprofitable.
 The areas of Cornwall around Gwennap and St. Day and on the coast around Porthtowan were among the richest mining areas in the world and at its height the Cornish tin mining industry had around 600 steam engines working to pump out the mines (many mines stretched out under the sea and some went down to great depths).
 Adventurers put up the capital, and the mines would hopefully return them a profit.

 Caradon Hill had the most productive mine in east Cornwall.
-The South Caradon Copper Mine, 1km to the SW of the transmitter, was the largest copper mine in the UK in its heyday, 150 years ago.
+The South Caradon Copper Mine, 1 mile to the SW of the transmitter, was the largest copper mine in the UK in 1850.
 Captain James Clymo and the Kittow family acquired the lease for the area and started an adit running eastwards from the Seaton Valley.
 Despite shortage of resources the miners continue to persevere in extending the adit, following promising signs of ore deeper into the hill.
-It took them three years to strike copper.
+It took them three years, until 1837, to strike copper.
 The mine was soon producing over 5,000 tons of ore a year and employing 600 people.
-The area around Caradon hill was said to resemble the gold rush mining camps of the Western USA.
+The area around Caradon Hill was said to resemble the gold rush mining camps of the Western USA.
 The world price of copper dropped in the 1860's eventually closing the many mines.
 Other disused copper and tin mines are scattered around the base of the hill and the village of Minions.
-By the mid-19th century Looe had become a major port, one of Cornwall's largest, exporting local tin, arsenic and granite, as well as hosting thriving fishing and boatbuilding industries.
+By the mid-19th century Looe had become a major port, one of Cornwall's largest, exporting local tin, arsenic and granite, as well as hosting thriving fishing and boat-building industries.
 Menheniot was a centre of lead mining and is now surrounded by disused shafts and engine houses.
-Lead seams were discovered in the 1840s and Menheniot became the centre of a mining boom which lasted until the 1870s.
+Lead seams were discovered in the 1840's and Menheniot became the centre of a mining boom which lasted until the 1870's.
 During this period the population doubled.
 Kit Hill Country Park is steeped in mining history.
 Metals extracted included, tin, silver, copper and wolfram.
 The main mines were Kit Hill Summit Mines (which included a windmill near the present stack) (started about 1826; Kit Hill United closed in 1864); East Kit Hill Mine, worked from 1855 to 1909; Hingston Down mine (which worked westwards towards Kit Hill, may have started in the 17th century, it closed in 1885; and South Kit Hill Mine, worked from 1856 to 1884.